albertchen1/UniqueEmails/README.md

    Assign the emails variable to the emails as a string separated by commas in the request.js file.
    Send the request by running node request.js in another terminal.

-   You can also test this on your local browser by sending a request in the format specified in the request.js file
+   You can also test this on your local browser by sending a request in the format specified in the request.js file.
    Example:
    ```http://localhost:3000/?array=test.email@gmail.com,test.email+spam@gmail.com```